its-saanvi/linux-mcsr/doc/minecraft/wayland/waywall.md

 # waywall

-- **waywall** is a Wayland compositor created by tesselslate designed to run inside your existing Wayland session.
+- **waywall** is a Wayland compositor designed to run inside your existing Wayland session.
 It provides various convenient features for speedrunning, including but not limited to:
   - Window resizing
   - Key remapping
   - Ninjabrain Bot support